-Make a cut all of the way around the watermelon between the flesh and the rind.
+Make a cut all the way around the watermelon between the flesh and the rind.

 Step Two: Dice and Chop

-Dice enough watermelon to measure one cup for the watermelon salsa and save the remaining watermelon for another use.
+Dice enough watermelon to measure one cup of the watermelon salsa and save the remaining watermelon for another use.

 Dice one cup of bell peppers.
 Use any combination of colors.

 Dice one cup of red onion.